intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/folder-management/delete-folder.md

 ---
 # Description

 `Delete` folder action allows to delete a folder and it's content from repository.
-It can be executed from a tree view component if user has appropriate permissions.
+It can be executed from a foldersView component if user has appropriate permissions.

 # How to Delete a Folder